cloudbrilliant/simple-docker-node/README.md

 ## Dockerfile

-Dockfile is required in order to initialise container version of your app.
+Dockerfile is required in order to create image/container version of your app.

 ```Dockerfile
 FROM node:14